Carmel-by-the-Sea, California: Performing arts

 In 1907, Carmel's first cultural center and theatre, the Carmel Arts and Crafts Clubhouse, was built.
-Poets Austin and Sterling performed their "private theatricals" there.
+Poets Mary Austin and George Sterling performed their "private theatricals" there.
 By 1913, The Arts and Crafts Club had begun organizing lessons for aspiring painters, actors, and craftsmen.

 George Sterling helped establish Carmel's arts colony.

 As theatrical activities grew, two competing indoor theatres were built between 1922 and 1924: the Arts & Crafts Hall and the Theatre of the Golden Bough, designed and built by Edward G. Kuster and originally located on Ocean Avenue.
 In 1935, after a production of By Candlelight, the Golden Bough was destroyed by fire.
 Kuster, who had previously bought out the Arts and Crafts Theatre, moved his operation to the older facility and renamed it the Golden Bough Playhouse.
 In 1949, after remounting By Candlelight, the playhouse again burned to the ground.
 It was rebuilt and reopened in 1952.

 In 1931 the Carmel Sunset School constructed a new auditorium with Gothic-inspired architecture and seating for 700.
 Often doubling as a performing arts venue for the community, the facility was bought by the City of Carmel-by-the-Sea in 1964, renaming the venue the Sunset Theatre.
 In 2003, following a $22 million renovation, the Sunset Center re-opened with the 66th annual Carmel Bach Festival.

 In 1949, the first Forest Theater Guild was organized.
 For most of the 1960s, the outdoor theater lay unused and neglected, with the original Forest Theater Guild having ceased operations in 1961.
 In 1968, Marcia Hovick's Children's Experimental Theater leased the indoor theater and continued until 2010.
 In 1972, a new Forest Theater Guild was incorporated and continues to produce musicals, adding a film series in 1997.